When Should I Use My Personal Credit for My Business?

 If the risk makes sense and you’re comfortable putting your name on the line to secure funding, it’s okay to use your personal credit for your business.
 If you’re not comfortable with the risk, you should probably avoid it.
 Only you can make that decision.

-Avoid Using Personal Credit Cards for Business
+Why to Avoid Using Personal Credit Cards for Business

-According to a Nav study, small business owners have nearly twice as many credit cards as consumers.
+According to Nav research, small business owners have nearly twice as many credit cards as consumers.
 Their credit limits are also almost twice as high.
 While there’s nothing wrong with having numerous credit cards and higher credit limits (as long as they’re well managed), these numbers may be the sign of a troubling problem.

-Detweiler points out that funding business expenses with personal credit cards can be problematic for two reasons.
+Funding business expenses with personal credit cards can be problematic for two reasons.

 • Using personal credit cards instead of business cards robs you of the opportunity to build credit history for your company.

-Instead of using a personal card to cover business expenses, a small business credit card is typically a much better fit.
 Although small business cards almost always require a personal guarantee, many business cards won’t report to the personal credit bureaus (as long as you’re on time with your payments).
 This can protect you from lower credit scores in the event you ever run up a high utilization rate on a business credit card.

 Just keep in mind, should you sign a personal guarantee for a business credit card, you’ll still be on the hook if your business fails to pay as agreed.
 Best practices for managing any type of credit card (personal or business) involve paying your balance in full each and every month.
 When you follow this rule of thumb, you’ll avoid spending money on high interest fees plus you’ll protect your credit scores from potentially being lowered due to high utilization.